 All This Talk About Vitamin D Toxicity — Is It Just “Boloney”?

 A reader, Leslie, wrote in to say that “all this ‘Vitamin D toxicity’ stuff is mainly baloney.”

 Leslie claimed that “Vitamin D supplementation in very high dosages of 10–20 times the recommended daily dose, over extended periods, causes absolutely no adverse reactions in humans.”
 She added: “I am guessing the same is true of D3 in cats.”

-For example, think of cats and acetaminophen, chocolate, the artificial sweetener xylitol, and even grapes and raisins.
-These are fine for people — but toxic to cats.
 In short, feline physiology is very different from human physiology.
 Indeed, veterinary medicine has spent decades and vast amounts of research debunking the myth that cats are small dogs — for this very reason.

 This difference in physiology is why cat-specific research into Vitamin D is essential.
-To recommend high levels of Vitamin D (cholecalciferol) without this research, is like people in the 16th century recommending tobacco as a cure-all for respiratory illness.
+To recommend high levels of Vitamin D (cholecalciferol) without this research is like people in the 16th century recommending tobacco as a cure-all for respiratory illness.

 The Best Option

 The job of Vitamin D is to regulate blood calcium levels to build and maintain strong teeth and bones.

 It is a fat-soluble vitamin, which means fat soaks it up.
 Too little means weak and rubbery bones, and too much means problems with nerve function and blood clotting.

 All in all, a balanced diet is the best and safest option.